RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts/general-movers.md

 - <b>scorefxn</b>: The scoring function to use.
 This must be specified, since this mover selects the lowest-energy bundle generated.
 - <b>selection\_type</b>:  Although the lowest-energy bundle is selected by default ("low"), the user may optionally specify that the highest-energy bundle ("high") be selected instead.
 - <b>pre\_selection\_mover</b>:  If specified, this mover will be applied to each generated bundle prior to energy evaluation.
 This can be useful for side-chain packing or minimization as backbone conformations are sampled.
 Note that this can greatly increase runtime, however.
 Note also that, if a mover is used that alters the backbone conformation, the conformation may no longer lie within the Crick parameter space.
+- <b>pre\_selection\_filter</b>:  If specified, this filter will be applied to each generated bundle prior to picking the lowest-energy bundle.
+If PDB output has been turned on, only bundles passing filters will be written to disk.
 - <b>dump\_pdbs</b>: If true, a PDB file is written for every bundle conformation sampled.
 False by default.
 - <b>pdb\_prefix</b>: The prefix for the PDB filenames if PDB files are being written.
 Filenames will be of the format [prefix]\_#####.pdb.
 This defaults to "bgs_out".